Welcome to SCCOOS

 El Niño/La Niña Forecast: ENSO-neutral remains most likely (50 to ~55% chance) in the Northern Hemisphere fall 2017. climate.gov/enso

 Equatorial Pacific Map

 SIO Experimental Climate Prediction Center produces a El Nino forecasts called the "Hybrid Coupled Model".
-The model is forecasting ocean conditions to fade to near-normal by spring 2017.
+The model is forecasting near-normal ocean conditions for the second half of 2017.